M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Additional dataset statistics

 \section{Additional dataset statistics}

 \paragraph{Task combination distribution}

 Figure~\ref{fig:upset_plot} presents the distribution of task combinations in the dataset.
 Each row corresponds to a task, and each column represents a unique combination of tasks.
-The bar chart above indicates the number of instances associated with each combination.
+The bar chart above shows the number of instances for each combination.
 The majority of instances are annotated with labels for at least four tasks, while combinations involving only one or two tasks are rare.

 \paragraph{Verdict distribution}

 In the \textit{imbalanced} setting of verdict prediction, true claims represent only 5.9\% of the entire data.
 This proportion increases to 26.0\% in the \textit{balanced} setting.
 False claims are dominated by out-of-context misinformation (72\%), aligning with prior findings \citep{dufour2024ammeba}.
 Manipulated and man-made fake images account for 24.0\%, while only 3.6\% of the false claims involve AI-generated images.
 Furthermore, AI-generated images mostly appeared from 2023, and are therefore concentrated in the test set.
 Figure \ref{fig:timeline} shows the cumulative evolution over time of the verdict labels, with the cutoff dates for the dev and test set indicated by vertical dashed lines.